 Properties of URL fields

 After specifying a Field name (which controls how this field is referenced inside the tab) and that the field is of the type URL, you can toggle on More field attributes to show the options below.
-Complete the transaction at the end but clicking Save.
+Complete the transaction at the end by clicking Save.

 If every row should have a URL value by default as soon as a record is created, specify it here.
 The value can be changed by users to another URL value, but setting a default can help to minimize having null value records.
 In some cases, that is relevant.